 As wonderful as caffeine is, it definitely does not affect us all equally.
 Personally, I can be wired after one small cup – but many people claim that caffeine just doesn’t have quite the same effect.

-If you find yourself constantly wondering, “Why doesn’t coffee wake me up?” every morning on the train, you’ve come to the right place.
-We’ll give you all the background and explain exactly why this magical drug just doesn’t quite work for everyone.
+If you find yourself constantly wondering, “Why doesn’t coffee wake me up?” every morning on the train, you have come to the right place.
+We will give you all the background and explain exactly why this magical drug just doesn’t quite work for everyone.

 What is caffeine?